Who can be rightfully called, “god,” or “God?”

 “And Jehovah said unto Moses, See, I have made thee as God to Pharaoh; and Aaron thy brother shall be thy prophet.”

-Likewise, it can be proper to refer to Jesus as God, but not Almighty God.
+Likewise, it can be proper to refer to Jesus (Yeshua) as God, but not Almighty God.
 He has authority given to him from the Father, the Almighty, over others, and was sent by him to be his representative (John 5:42-44, John 17:8).
 But just as it is in Moses’ case, that does not make him the Almighty.

 John 5:42-44 (TPT);